ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

-Lastly, we show that unbalancedness also improves performance in the image generation setting.
-In particular, a small amount of unbalancedness with UOT-FM outperforms OT-FM on CIFAR-10 image generation.
+Lastly, we show that unbalancedness also improves performance in the __image generation__ setting.
+In particular, a small amount of unbalancedness with UOT-FM improves upon OT-FM on CIFAR-10 image generation.
+For all the details, check out the paper!